brentlintner/linus/TRACKER.md

 * ?
 Remove code snippets from output formats and the stream parsing, leave ai to write as markdown

 * Prompt Customization
-    * Pull in language specific files to help the LLM (ex: https://dotcursorrules.com/)
+    * Pull in language specific files in the Database to help the LLM (ex: https://dotcursorrules.com/)
-    * If a PROJECT.md exists, pull that into the prompt (right near the top)
+    * If a PROJECT.md exists, pull that into the Database
         * Create one for this project to test out
         * For example: don't use the {{}} syntax inline in any file's content, use the placeholder method in parser.py
         * Have defaults as well